Bill Hembree

-Bill Hembree (born March 8, 1966) is a former American politician from Georgia.
-He was a Republican member of Georgia House of Representatives for District 67 from 1999 to 2013.
+Bill Hembree (March 8, 1966 – January 15, 2026) was an American educator and politician from Georgia.
+He was a Republican member of the Georgia House of Representatives for District 67 from 1999 to 2013.

 Hembree represented parts of Douglas County including the large town of Douglasville and his hometown of Villa Rica.

 Career

 As an educator, Hembree was a professor at West Georgia Technical College.

 On November 3, 1992, Hembree won the election and became a Republican member of Georgia House of Representatives for District 98.
-Hembree defeated Thomas "Mac" Kilgore with 56.77% of the votes.
-On November 8, 1994, as an incumbent, Hembree won the election and continued serving District 98.
-Hembree defeated Bryce Williams with 59.60% of the votes.
+Hembree defeated Thomas "Mac" Kilgore with 56.77% of the vote.
+On November 8, 1994, as an incumbent, Hembree won the election and continued serving District 98, defeating Bryce Williams with 59.60% of the vote.

-Personal life
+Personal life and death

-Hembree's wife is Beth Hembree.
-They have three children.
-Hembree and his family live in Douglasville, Georgia.
+Hembree's wife was Beth Hembree.
+They had three children.
+Hembree and his family lived in Douglasville, Georgia.

+Hembree died in Winston, Georgia, on January 15, 2026, at the age of 59.